 Some crashes are more complex and challenging to investigate.
 For example, accidents involving semi-trucks or multiple vehicles can be difficult to investigate.
-The sooner an attorney can begin to investigate the cause of the accident, the better chance you have of recovering evidence before it is lost or destroyed.
+The sooner an accident attorney can begin to investigate the cause of the accident, the better chance you have of recovering evidence before it is lost or destroyed.
 Memories can fade, and eyewitnesses can relocate making it difficult to find them.

 Recovering Compensation for an Accident Claim

 Proving fault for an accident opens the door to recovering compensation for damages.
 However, proving damages can also be complicated, especially when injuries involve soft tissue damage.
-Working with an experienced Louisiana car accident lawyer can give you an advantage because an attorney understands the documentation required to prove damages.
+Working with an experienced accident attorney can give you an advantage because they understand the documentation required to prove damages.
 An attorney can also give you direction on how to document damages.